quadri-usman/eVoting-New/README.md

 2. create a .env file with the content:
 PORT = 3000
 MONGODB_URI="mongodb://localhost:27017/eVote_app"
-3. run: npm start to start the server
+3. run: npm start to start the server (local host: 3000)

 API Endpoints
 The API endpoints for test can be found in api.rest file